jfasch/jfasch-home/trainings/material/soup/linux/sysprog/signals/signalfd/index.rst

 * ``read()`` on the ``fd`` into an array of ``signalfd_siginfo`` structures
 * Best to choose array size according to number of handled signals
+  |longrightarrow| read all possible pending signals in one swoop

-  * Different strategy for realtime signals needed: these are queued
+  * Different for realtime signals: these are queued

 Example: A Better ``sigwaitinfo()``
 -----------------------------------